Patrik-gethub/03-intentional-aboutness/about.md

 ## Patrik

-A concise single sentence about yourself as a designer (aim for about 100 characers).

 My name is Patrik, I was born in Prague, currently studying at University of Creative communication, it's my 3rd and last year here.

 As I said, my name is Patrik and in my free time, I like to play musical instruments (guitar, piano, bass, didgeridoo, ukulele, cajon).
 I also found myself